 SECTION 9.
-The Planning Commission finds that the comments regarding the Addendum to the EIR and the responses to those comments have been received by the City, that the Planning Commission has received public testimony regarding the adequacy of the Addendum to the EIR, and that the City Council, as the final decision-making body for the lead agency, will review and consider all such documents and testimony prior to acting on the Project.
-Pursuant to State CEQA Guidelines Section 15090, the Planning Commission therefore recommends that the City Council approve the Addendum to the EIR.
+The City Council finds that any comments regarding the Addendum to the EIR and all responses to those comments have been received by the City, that the City Council has received public testimony regarding the adequacy of the Addendum to the EIR, and that the City Council, as the final decision-making body for the lead agency, has reviewed and considered all such documents, including the Final EIR and Addendum and testimony prior to acting on the Project.

-Based upon the Initial Study, the Addendum to the EIR, public and agency comments and the record before the Planning Commission, the Planning Commission finds that the Project will not cause significant environmental impacts in the areas of Agricultural Resources, Biological Resources, Cultural Resources, Geology/Soils, Hazards and Hazardous Materials, Hydrology/Water Quality, Mineral Resources, Land Use/Planning, Population/Housing, Public Services, Recreation and Utilities/Service Systems.
+Based upon the Initial Study, the Addendum to the EIR, public and agency comments and the record before the City Council, the City Council finds that the Project will not cause significant environmental impacts in the areas of Agricultural Resources, Biological Resources, Cultural Resources, Geology/Soils, Hazards and Hazardous Materials, Hydrology/Water Quality, Mineral Resources, Land Use/Planning, Population/Housing, Public Services, Recreation and Utilities/Service Systems.
 Explanations for why the foregoing impacts were found to be insignificant are contained in the Certified EIR and the Addendum to the EIR.

 SECTION 11.
-Based upon the analysis presented in the Addendum to the EIR, and upon public and agency comments and the record before the Planning Commission, the Planning Commission finds that the Project will not cause significant environmental impacts in the following areas beyond those originally identified as "potentially significant" in the Initial Study in Appendix A of the DEIR for the original PDP No. 10-01 relating to Aesthetics, Air Quality, Noise, and Transportation/Traffic, as summarized below and further detailed in the Addendum to the EIR:
+Based upon the analysis presented in the Addendum to the EIR, and upon public and agency comments and the record before the City Council, the City Council finds that the Project will not cause or increase significant environmental impacts in the following areas beyond those originally identified as "potentially significant" in the

+Initial Study in Appendix A of the DEIR for the original PDP No. 10-01 relating to Aesthetics, Air Quality, Noise, and Transportation/Traffic, as summarized below and further detailed in the Addendum to the EIR: